sketchplugins/plugin-directory/README.md

 - [Dynamic Symbol Button](https://github.com/herrkris/sketch-dynamic-symbol-button), by Kristof Dreier: Adds ability to have dynamic symbol buttons which resizes when the text changes.
 - [Efficiency](https://github.com/x-raizor/efficiency), by Andrew Shapiro: Set of plugins for efficient work: change text linespacing and leading via keyboard, random sizing and random positioning of selected items, keep only text layers in selection.
 - [Egmont Plugin](https://github.com/interfacemarket/egmont-plugin), by Interface.Market: Sketch plugin for create squircle shapes.
+- [emmet-sketch](https://github.com/lifeiscontent/emmet-sketch), by lifeiscontent: Sketch Plugin to use emmet in Sketch
 - [English and Persian Lorem Ipsum](https://github.com/rezaaa/english-and-persian-lorem-ipsum), by Mohammad Reza Mahmoudi: A Sketch extension to generate english and persian lorem ipsum text.
 - [Enumerator](https://github.com/scottsavarie/enumerator), by Scott Savarie: Sketch plugin to rename and number your artboards or layers based on their x,y position
 - [Evenly Distributed Guides](https://github.com/herrhelms/even-guides-sketch), by herrhelms: Add evenly distributed guides to artboards.